Sophie Alouf-Bertot: Design practice

 In the shopping center in Nivelles they created orientation system that served simultaneously as a trade-mark, using basic elements N and an arrow.
 Two illuminated panels made out of those arrows paced at the main entrance made it distinct from the entrance doors for the staff.
 The same arrow shaped panels guided customers from the parking area towards the main entrance above which sat an illuminated shop sign of 26 feet.
 Inside the building a number or arrows arranged one above another created an impression of a street crossing.

-For the “Universite Libre de Bruxelles (ULB)” they took another approach.
+For the "Universite Libre de Bruxelles (ULB)" they took another approach.
 They selected a different color related to each of department which then guided the students and visitors through the campus.
 The color code was supplemented by about 40 pictographs.

-They also designed orientation system for the festival hall of the “Palais des Beaux-Arts” in Brussels built by Victor Horta.
+They also designed orientation system for the festival hall of the "Palais des Beaux-Arts" in Brussels built by Victor Horta.
 There they adapted the style of the building by using enamelled steel plates of the same beige color as the walls of the building and bright green or bright blue letters and arrows thereby creating a distinguished, bright and friendly look.

-Other clients of "S+S design" include the Design Center in Brussels, The Commission of the European Communities Culture and Communication Directorate and Media program as well as international projects for hotels such as hotel chain “Sheraton Management Corporation” (Starwood) in Africa, Europe, United States and Middle East for which they designed trademarks and identities - menu cards, signage etc.
+Other clients of "S+S design" include the Design Center in Brussels, The Commission of the European Communities Culture and Communication Directorate and Media program as well as international projects for hotels such as hotel chain "Sheraton Management Corporation" (Starwood) in Africa, Europe, United States and Middle East for which they designed trademarks and identities.

 In the interview with Sara De Bondt for the exhibition at the Design museum Ghent in 2019 Sophie Alouf-Bertot describes her working method.
 She uses cutting and pasting technique for designing her posters.
 Clippings glued on a see-through cellophane sheets allow her to experiment with color, shapes and composition until the desired result is made.
 After the poster image is done, she would add fake texts to design the layout approaching it as a total image not a separate text and picture.
 She also uses painting which gives her even more freedom.